Abdulaziz-Developer/mentors-training/README.md

 # Track: Web

-# Description: Hello , That's a Teacher Project to find his students.
+# Description: Hello, That's a project helps the teacher to keep up with their students grades , emojis , etc....